edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/AdvancedTopics.md

 ### Configuration

-All instances of App Services running in secure mode require a SecretStore to be configured.
-With the use of `Redis Pub/Sub` as the default EdgeX MessageBus all App Services need the `redisdb` known secret added to their SecretStore so they can connect to the Secure EdgeX MessageBus.
+All App Service instances running in secure mode require a SecretStore to be configured.
+With the use of `Redis Pub/Sub` as the default EdgeX MessageBus all App Services need the `redisdb` known secret added to their SecretStore, so they can connect to the Secure EdgeX MessageBus.
 See the [Secure MessageBus](../../../../security/Ch-Secure-MessageBus.md) documentation for more details.

 !!! edgey "Edgex 3.0"
     For EdgeX 3.0 the **SecretStore** configuration has been removed from each service's configuration files.
 It now has default values which can be overridden with environment variables.
 See the [SecretStore Overrides](../../../configuration/CommonEnvironmentVariables.md/#secretstore-configuration-overrides) section for more details.